david-torres/ScrollsSocketClient/README.md

     def library_view(message):
+        """ This function is executed upon receiving the 'LibraryView' event """

         # unsubscribe from the LibraryView event
         scrolls.unsubscribe('LibraryView')
         print message

     def deck(message):
+        """ This function is executed upon receiving the 'DeckCards' event """

         # unsubscribe from the DeckCards event
         scrolls.unsubscribe('DeckCards')
         print message